alpluspluss/bfc/README.md

 ## Status

-bfc is able to compile all Brainfuck instructions into native binary with naive optimizations enabled.
+bfc is able to compile and optimize all Brainfuck instructions into native binary with naive optimizations enabled.
+Currently, there are certain programs that are not able to compile correctly:

+- [ ] Game of Life - `OUTPUT` IR got optimized out
+- This list continues if there are more programs identified as improper compilation

 ### Essentials